 Alongside thousands of other charities across the UK, we are facing significant funding losses due to the impact of coronavirus.
-But looking beyond the effects of pandemic, the future presents yet more challenges.
+But looking beyond the effects of the pandemic, the future presents yet more challenges.
 Our climate is in crisis and the consequences of this can already be seen all along the South West Coast, driving up the cost of keeping the Trail open.
 We’ve supported the Coast Path over the past 45 years and the costs to maintain, improve and protect the Trail have now risen to around £1,400 per mile each year.
 If we can’t continue to meet this level of investment the Coast Path will cease to exist in the same way it does now - and the people who rely on access to it and businesses whose livelihoods depend on it, will also be under threat.

 Through Every Mile Matters we are aiming to raise £100,000 to help us increase the Path’s resilience against the onslaught of extreme weather; conserve the Trail corridor’s rich biodiversity and distinct cultural heritage; support the south west tourism economy and demonstrate the real, positive impact it has on people’s health and wellbeing.
 We want to make sure the South West Coast Path not only survives but thrives – benefitting all of society.

 How your money helps